arfadmuzali/bebrayan/README.md

 ## Instalation

-If you see this repo, i consider you are a good programmer.Do the installation yourself, you can look at .env.example for inspiration
+If you see this repo, i consider you are a good programmer.
+Do the installation yourself, you can look at .env.example for inspiration

 ## Lisence